Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced [Your profession] I am convinced that I would make a perfect fit for this position.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced individual in [Your profession] I believe that I’d make the ideal choice for this job.

-I thank you for considering my application.
-I am looking forward to getting in touch with you.
+Thank you for taking the time to consider my application.
+I am looking forward to receiving your feedback.

 Sincerely,